abhit2code/abhit2code/README.md

 Insights in My Life

-- 🔭 I’m currently working on Startup Idea, YouTube Channel, and Personal Brand on Social Media
+- 🔭 I’m currently working on building Startup Idea, YouTube Channel, and Personal Brand on Social Media
 - 🌱 I’m currently learning Communication, Machine Learning, NLP, and Building Startup
 - 👯 I’m looking some people who is willing to work in a Machine Learning based or any startup Idea
 - 💬 Ask me about Moral Values, and Spirituality